deekshithnb07/deekshithnb07/README.md

 - 👋 Hi, I’m Deekshith.
-- 👀 I’m interested in data science, data engineering and machine learning.
+- 👀 I’m interested in front-end development.
-- 🌱 I’m currently learning date science.
 - 📫 How to reach me ... deekshithnb07@gmail.com

 <!---